 Speaking of rest, the average adult needs seven to nine hours per night to feel their best.
 The exact amount you require will vary, but if you feel tired throughout the day, you may need more.

 To keep your body running at top condition, try to find ways to fit healthy eating into your busy schedule.
 The average American eats too much fat, salt and calories and not enough antioxidants and other essential nutrients.
 Eating according to the government’s guidelines can help you control your weight and reduce a number of health risks, experts say.

 The emotional and physical demands for family caregivers can strain even the strongest person.
 Many resources and tools can help you care for your loved one and yourself.
 Make use of them.
 If you don’t take care of yourself, you won’t be able to care for anyone else.

 To maintain your emotional health as you care for your loved one, try to practice mindfulness, noticing the circumstances that elicit negative emotions.
 Once you recognize stressors, you can take steps to change them.

-In addition, find ways to express your feelings, and consider relaxation methods such as meditation, yoga and deep breathing.
+Consider relaxation methods such as meditation, yoga and deep breathing.

-Consider a community like Edgehill
+Consider a Community Like Edgehill

-Edgehill offers a range of living options, including your choice of 18 unique independent living floor plans, as well as memory care and sub-acute rehabilitation.
+Edgehill offers a range of living options, including your choice of 19 unique independent living floor plans, as well as memory care and sub-acute rehabilitation.
 At Edgehill, you or your loved one will enjoy welcoming accommodations along with a comprehensive array of supportive services and amenities you need to fully enjoy life.
 To learn more, please contact us today.